Morbix/TableManager/README.md

 [![License](https://img.shields.io/cocoapods/l/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)
 [![Platform](https://img.shields.io/cocoapods/p/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)

-`TableManager` is a wrapper to easily manipulate the UITableView: Rows, Sections, Rows and Sections Visibilities, Static Contents and more.
+`TableManager` is a wrapper and it was created to use and manipulate the UITableView easier.
+You can add Row and Section's objects then the manager will handle all the protocol implementation for you.

 ## Requirements